Trump and Biden converge in Florida, an elusive prize still up for grabs - The Boston Globe

 Advertisement

 “When you vote the way the Republicans do, you can’t predict the winner, and the reason you can’t do that is too many Republicans wait to vote the final day,” said Ryan D. Tyson, a Florida Republican pollster and strategist.
-“Based on what I’m looking at, at what’s remaining, I feel the president is well positioned to finish Florida strongly.
-And that’s not news: It’s kind of gelling as it always has been.”
+“Based on what I’m looking at, at what’s remaining, I feel the president is well positioned to finish Florida strongly.”

 There appears to be little doubt that Hillsborough County, home to Tampa and once considered perhaps the ultimate bellwether in the ultimate swing state, will go blue this year.
 But Biden is aiming to run up his margins with Democrats while also seeking to win over voters in nearby Pinellas County, home to St. Petersburg, which supported former President Barack Obama before flipping into Trump in 2016.